- Richard Smith

 Taking a Rip

-The Aberdeen IronBirds moved to the Baltimore area in 2002 after local legend Cal Ripken Jr. bought the Utica Blue Sox of the New York-Penn League and moved them to his hometown.
+The Aberdeen IronBirds moved to the Baltimore area in 2002 after local legend Cal Ripken, Jr. bought the Utica Blue Sox of the New York-Penn League and moved them to his hometown in the New York-Penn League.
 This did displace the independent Atlantic League’s Aberdeen Arsenal, who were trying to get state and local funding to build a ballpark so they could move out of their temporary home at Harford Community College in nearby Bel Air, Maryland.

 That funding instead went to building a home for the Ripken organization, and that was what got Ripken Stadium built.
-The Arsenal was disbanded.
+The Arsenal was disbanded after one season with a record of 56-83.
+Today, the IronBirds are part of the High-A South Atlantic League.
 The team has had no problem filling the seats and acting as a proper entrance to young players within the Baltimore Orioles organization.

-Food & Beverage 3
+Food & Beverage 2

 Atmosphere 3

-Neighborhood 2
+Neighborhood 3

 One should wander around the youth baseball complex to see the replica baseball fields designed after Fenway, Yankee, Wrigley, and Baltimore’s own Memorial Stadium.
 The centerpiece is Cal Sr.’s Yard.
-It is a near scale replica of Oriole Park at Camden Yards and even has a replica warehouse building that houses two hotels (Residence Inn Aberdeen and Courtyard Aberdeen).
+It is a near-scale replica of Oriole Park at Camden Yards and even has a replica warehouse building that houses two hotels (Residence Inn Aberdeen and Courtyard Aberdeen).

 Fans 3

 The IronBirds sell out many of their games, but a bit less now that they are in a league that plays a longer season.
 Many of the ticket sales are from group sales, which means the fan base can be somewhat inconsistent.
-The group giveaways mean you will most likely see many fans holding gear and other items at each game.
+The group giveaways mean you will most likely see many fans wearing gear and other items at each game.

 There are some hardcore fans with seats around the home plate area.
 They will be loud and into all aspects of the game.
 You will also see Aberdeen apparel from various years of the team, as the look and feel of their uniforms and logo have changed a bit over time.